graphile/graphile.github.io/src/pages/postgraphile/pg-pubsub-migration.md

 title: Migrating from the Supporter Plugin to @graphile/pg-pubsub
 ---

-## Migrating from the Supporter Plugin to @graphile/pg-pubsub

 Before April 2019, PostGraphile had rudimentary support for GraphQL subscriptions available only to [Patreon supporters](/sponsor/) via "the supporter plugin" which was originally only available over a custom `git` URL,